-Since 17-cm chiffon cake pan is the most common size for chiffon cakes in Japan, I usually bake with a 17-cm Japanese chiffon cake pan.
-It’s a decent-size cake for Japanese standards, but it looks “tiny” next to typical American cakes.
+Since a 17-cm chiffon cake pan is the most common size for chiffon cakes in Japan, I usually bake with a 17-cm Japanese chiffon cake pan.
+It’s a decent-size cake by Japanese standards, but it will look smaller next to typical American cakes.